The States Where Driving Costs the Most Don't Have the Most Expensive Gas

 Advertising & Editorial Disclosure

-On January 1, 2026, a driver in Mississippi filling up a tank paid about $2.40 a gallon.
+On Jan.
+1, 2026, a driver in Mississippi filling up a tank paid about $2.40 a gallon.
 By April 20, that same gallon cost $3.69, a $1.29 increase that arrived not from domestic policy or market drift but from U.S. military operations near the Strait of Hormuz, a chokepoint through which roughly 20% of the world's oil supply passes.
 For that Mississippi driver, covering an average of 19,517 miles a year, the conflict added $993 to their annual fuel bill.
-Combined with a car insurance premium of $1,472 and a median household income of $59,127, the state's combined driving cost burden rose from 5.61% to 7.29% of what the typical Mississippi household earns in a year.
+A car insurance premium of $1,472 in a state with a median household income of $59,127 pushed the combined driving cost burden from 5.61% to 7.29% of what the typical Mississippi household earns in a year.

-That figure, 7.29 cents of every earned dollar going to gas and insurance, is the largest single-state burden increase produced by the gas price run-up.
-It is also a number that tells a story the pump-price map cannot: Mississippi's gas price is among the lowest in the country.
-What the state lacks is the income to absorb even a modest price-per-gallon increase, applied across one of the highest per-driver mileage rates in the nation.
+That figure, 7.29 cents of every earned dollar going to gas and insurance, reflects the largest single-state burden increase produced by the gas price run-up.
+It's also a number that tells a story the pump-price map cannot: Mississippi's gas price is among the lowest in the country.
+What the state lacks is the income to absorb even a modest price-per-gallon increase, applied across one of the highest per-driver mileage totals in the nation.

 Louisiana tells the bigger story.
-It ranked first nationally for combined driving cost burden even before the conflict began, at 7.21%, built almost entirely on insurance premiums rather than gas prices.
+It ranked first nationally for combined driving cost burden even before the conflict began, at 7.21%, with insurance premiums driving nearly all of that figure rather than gas prices.
 Mississippi shows most clearly what the run-up alone cost drivers.
 Our analysis of all 50 states tracks the combined annual cost of fuel and auto insurance as a share of median household income, measured at both the January 2026 pre-conflict baseline and the current April 2026 price.
-The result is a burden map that looks almost nothing like the price-per-gallon rankings.
-The analysis provides a clear accounting of which states were structurally exposed to the run-up before it happened and which were caught off guard.
+The result is a burden map that looks almost nothing like the price-per-gallon rankings, separating the states that were structurally exposed before the run-up from those caught off guard.

 mglogo icon